-The world of the internet, the digital world, has little room for those who are going to be lazy.
+The world of the internet, the digital world, is everywhere around us.
+We are so used to spending time online, browsing social media, betting with ComeOn Bonus Code India, and working online that we don’t even think about it.
 But, that world can also be rather brutal.
 Just look at the browsers.
 You have Google Chrome, and Firefox comes after a solid 10 spots of Chrome.
 Chrome has the largest presence, yet Google-owned sites seem to load much slower on Firefox.
 It is not just the lack of work or luck which ends the lives of many companies, but also very cold and ruthless business practices.

 In the world of social networks, we have Twitter, Facebook and even Instagram.
 So, what about all the networks that died?
 Here is a list of such networks, more or less known ones.

 Back in 2003, MySpace was founded, a site meant for people, but mainly musicians.
 Artists would have their own special artist page, while fans had their own page.
 The site was extremely popular until 2011.
 In 2006, it was the most visited site on the internet.
 Everyone had a profile and you met people through MySpace.
 What was once a “can I have your phone number?” became “do you have a MySpace profile?”.
 That changed in 2011, MySpace managed to lose a lot of its members.
 That started with scandals in 2006 when MySpace was seen as an unsafe place for children and teenagers, as they were bombarded with spam, phishing scams and pornographic images.
 Facebook was there as a savior, a platform which also managed to attract older users and not just teenagers and college students.
 Coupled with some bad business decisions, MySpace was left in the dust by other social media companies.
 It is still around, though a shadow of its former self.